awsdocs/incident-manager-user-guide/doc_source/tutorials-security.md

 **Prerequisites**
 + Set up Security Hub\.
 For more information, see [Setting up AWS Security Hub](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-settingup.html)\.
 + Create or update findings in Security Hub\.
 For more information, see [Findings in AWS Security Hub](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings.html)\.
 + Configure a response plan that Incident Manager will use as the template when creating your security incident\.
-For more information, see [Incident preparation](incident-response.md)\.
+For more information, see [Preparing for incidents in Incident Manager](incident-response.md)\.

 For this tutorial, we use a predefined pattern to create the EventBridge rule\.
 To create the rule using a custom pattern, see [Using a custom pattern to create the rule](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cwe-all-findings.html#securityhub-cwe-all-findings-custom-pattern) in the AWS Security Hub user guide\.